RatJuggler/developer-portfolio/README.md

 4. Expanding the back end and building a front end using a web component framework.

 I've completed some outline designs using static pages and from those built a template version.
 I've also built the skeleton of a
-Java service, and I'm currently integrating this with the templates.
+Java service using Spring, and I'm currently integrating this with the templates.

 Content for the site will include: